 Moreover, you would need to consider your long term usage of your holiday home.
 Today, your intention to buy your holiday home maybe just for yourself, but after a while, you may consider renting it out to families and other travelers.
 In fact, many holiday homeowners have managed to cover some of their monthly mortgages by letting out their property.

 Here are some areas to keep in mind regarding the size of your holiday home:

 Before deciding the size of your holiday home, check how big the common areas are.
-You need to see whether there is enough living space for the number of bedrooms and also if the kitchen can cater to the number of people.
-For instance, if there are three bedrooms, the living area in this case should ideally be able to comfortably accommodate nine people.
+You need to see whether there is enough living space for the number of bedrooms.
+You also need to see if the kitchen can cater to the number of people.
+For instance, if there are three bedrooms, the living area, in this case, should ideally be able to comfortably accommodate nine people.
 If the living space is less, you need to see if there is any other alternative.
 Does it have a garden/lawn, where guests can sit comfortably without feeling cramped inside the house?

-For a buyer looking to buy a holiday home which might be later used as a holiday home for guests, it is very important to get the size of the property right.
+For a buyer looking to buy a holiday home which might be later used as a holiday home for guests.
+It is very important to get the size of the property right.
 So before you decide on the property make sure that you have weighed all the pros and cons of the particular property vis-à-vis its size.